galdor/chroma/README.md

 - Results are not what you would expect.
 For example converting `#cc241d` to HSL yields a hue of 0.006666666666666636 (e.g. 0°) instead of 2°.

-The `colors` package aims to be easier to use.
+The `chroma` package aims to be easier to use.

 ## Licensing
-The `colors` package is open source software distributed under the [ISC](https://opensource.org/licenses/ISC) license.
+The `chroma` package is open source software distributed under the [ISC](https://opensource.org/licenses/ISC) license.

 ## Contact